Cassion History, Family Crest & Coats of Arms

 Spelling variations of this family name include: McCashin, McCashen, O'Cashin, O'Cashen, O'Casheon, Cashion, Cashin, Cashon, Cassin, Cassion, McCashion, Mccashney, McCashon, McKasshine, Keshin, Casheen, Casain, Kasain, McCassin and many more.

 Early Notables of the Cassion family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Cassion Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cassion Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cassion family to the New World and Oceana
+Migration of the Cassion family

 Some of the first settlers of this family name or some of its variants were: Henry McCashland, who settled in America in 1737; Dennis McCashin, who arrived at Halifax, N.S. in 1798; Patrick McCashin, who arrived in Pennsylvania in 1805.

 Contemporary Notables of the name Cassion (post 1700)

 - John Cassion, American Democrat politician, Alternate Delegate to Democratic National Convention from Connecticut, 1932

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, October 9) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html